 Just a quick tip to making our best pancake recipes, which apply to all the recipes for pancakes below.
 Call me old-fashioned, but I like my pancakes to look home-made and rustic, and am happy just to spoon the pancake mixture directly into a fry pan or skillet.

 However, Terence uses silicon egg rings which will give you perfectly round discs, and he also recommends these non-stick pancake pans with moulds.
-Now let’s tell you about my best pancake recipes.
+Now let’s tell you about our best pancake recipes.

 Russian Blini in the Style of French Crêpes